Blog

 I try to come up with themes that will allow as much contribution as possible because I don’t want to exclude people.
 Of course, as a gallery owner, I want to show good work but once I’ve made that decision, I’m assuming my artists are making good work.

-“The miniature show” is an example of an art fair booth showcasing small format artworks by the Grasslands Gallery Online designed with ArtPlacer’s Art Fair Planner.
+“The miniature show” is an example of an art fair booth showcasing small format artworks by the Grasslands Gallery Online designed with ArtPlacer’s Art Show Planner.

 How did the Grasslands Gallery come to be?
 How did you start representing this group of artists?